Knox College, Toronto: History

 In 1875, Knox College moved to a new Gothic-revival building at 1 Spadina Crescent, and operated as the main seminary for the newly formed Presbyterian Church in Canada.

 Towards the end of the century, Knox began encouraging its students to attend non-divinity studies at the nearby University College of the University of Toronto.
 Knox College entered formal affiliation with the University of Toronto in 1885.
 In 1890, Knox College became part of the university within a federated governance structure.
 In 1915, Knox College moved to its present site adjacent to University College.
 During World War II, Knox College accommodated faculty and students from The Presbyterian College, Montreal, whose building was used for military training until 1946.

 In 1969, Knox became a founding member of the Toronto School of Theology.
 By virtue of an amendment of its charter, Knox College has granted theology degrees conjointly with the university and the Toronto School of Theology since 1978.
 Ewart College, a women's college of the Presbyterian Church, was merged into Knox College in 1991.
 Founded in 1897, Ewart College was initially known as the Presbyterian Missionary and Deaconess Training School and then Ewart Missionary Training Home after Catherine Seaton Ewart in 1960.
 In 2005, Knox observed its 160th anniversary with a visit and lecture by Alison Elliot, the Moderator of the General Assembly of the Church of Scotland.

 Campus and architecture

-The current Knox College building, completed in 1915, was designed by architectural firm Chapman & McGiffin and reflects the Collegiate Gothic style that was once popular in North America.
-It has a U-shaped layout that surrounds a cloister or courtyard in the center.
+The current Knox College building on the St. George campus, completed in 1915, was designed by architectural firm Chapman & McGiffin and reflects the Collegiate Gothic style that was once popular in North America.
+It has a U-shaped layout that surrounds a cloister or courtyard in the centre.
 The cloister is divided into two parts by a roofed walkway which crosses between the east and west wings of the building.
 The building itself includes offices, residences, a library hall (Caven Library), and a chapel.
 The Gothic style of the structure is evident throughout, but is most accentuated inside the lobby in the eastern wing of the building (at the entrance from King's College Circle), which is characterized by columns rising into fan vaults.
 Staircases in this lobby provide access to the chapel on the south side and the library on the north side.